Rules, Byelaws and Policies of The Rucksack Club Ltd: Introduction

 The Officers of the Club shall be: President, Vice-Presidents (2) (one of whom shall be alternately President Elect/Immediate Past President and the other chosen for services to the Club), Secretary, Treasurer, Members’ Secretary, Associate Members’ Secretary, Website Secretary, Meetstaff Editor, Journal Editor, Hut Wardens (3), Outdoor Meets Organiser and Indoor Meets Organiser

-2.1 A candidate for membership must be proposed and seconded by Members of the Club.
+2.1 A candidate for membership must be proposed and seconded by Members of the Club of his/her acquaintance.
 His or her full name, address, occupation, age and a statement of the grounds on which he or she founds his or her request for membership shall be sent to the Associate Members’ Secretary, on an application form provided for the purpose.

 |2.2 The Committee shall be guided by the following principles when considering applications for membership of the Club.